AdobeDocs/workfront.en/help/wf-api/general/event-subs-api.md

 ## Event Subscription Authentication

-To create, query, or delete an event subscription, your *Workfront* user needs the following:
+To create, query, or delete an event subscription, your `Workfront` user needs the following:

 <ul>
  <li> An access level of “System Administrator” </li>
  <li> <p> An apiKey</p> <note type="note"><![CDATA[
 					]]>If your user is already utilizing
-   <em>Workfront</em>’s API, your user should already have an apiKey.
+   <span>Workfront</span>’s API, your user should already have an apiKey.
 You can retrieve the apiKey via the following HTTP request:
   </note> </li>
 </ul>